IvoSt98/anime-one-piece-quiz/README.md

 ![Wireframe when you play the quiz](readme-screenshots/wireframePlay.png)

-When the user click to restart the quiz:
+When the user clicks to restart the quiz:

 ![Wireframe when you restart the quiz](readme-screenshots/wireframeRestart.png)